sunniesnow/sunniesnow/help.md

 When it is `true`, the FX of perfect judgement will not be displayed.

 ##### Hide FX of start of hold notes
+{:#hide-fx-hold-start}

 - **Setting id**: `hide-fx-hold-start`.
 - **Possible values**: `true`, `false`.

 This setting is used to hide the FX of the start of hold notes.
 When it is `true`, the FX of the start of hold notes will not be displayed.

+##### Always update FX even when pausing
+{:#always-update-fx}

+- **Setting id**: `always-update-fx`.
+- **Possible values**: `true`, `false`.

+This setting is used to set whether the FX should be updated even when the game is paused.
+If it does not update, the FX will stop animating and be stuck at the current frame.
+When it is `true`, the FX will always be updated even whether the game is playing or pausing.
+When it is `false`, the FX will not be updated when the game is paused and only be updated when the game is playing.

 #### Miscellaneous